cosc2336-ds-alg/assg07/README.md

 We will also be getting some practice using git and GitHub in this assignment, as we are going to perform the templatization of the `List` class in a new branch.
-So don't start task 4 until you have all of the previous tasks committed and their tests passing.
-Once you have done that, unlike for previous assignments, merge your open pull request back into the main branch, so that your changes on the feedback branch are merged back into main.
+So don't start task 4 until you have all of the previous tasks committed and their tests passing through task 3.

-Once the tasks 1-3 are merged back to the main branch, we will create a new branch called `template` for this last task.
+Once the tasks 1-3 are passing the tests for the nontemplate version, we will create a new branch called `template` in your repository for this last task.
 You can use the command line or VSCode to create a new branch in your repository.
-Your starting point of the `template` branch is from the `main` branch, but after the merge back of your completion of tasks 1-3.
-You should checkout the `main` branch again, and then do a git pull, and confirm that you have all code you just implemented compiling and running tests in the main branch.
-Once you are back on the `main` branch and have merged and pulled your work, create a new branch called `template` to perform the following tasks.
+Your starting point of the `template` branch is from your current `main` branch, which should have the tasks 1-3 implemented on it.
+When you are ready to begin, create a new branch called `template` and check out this branch to begin performing the following tasks in it.

 We need to modify and add additional tests in order to make `List` into a template class, so that we can test not just a `List` of `int` values, as